photon1503/TSWeb/readme.md

 Currently implemented:
 * Toggle status of a project (active / inactive)
-* Change desired and accepted images for exposure plans
+* Change number of desired and accepted images for existing exposure plans

 ![](image.png)